 Findings

-• Vertical integration by operators clashes with the modular TCP/IP stack, constraining innovation and producing cost/price misalignment.
+• Operator vertical integration conflicts with the modular TCP/IP stack, throttling innovation and misaligning costs with price models.

-• Within the seven-stage supply chain, stages 2, 3, 5, and 7 capture gains from traffic growth, whereas stages 1, 4, and 6 stagnate due to weak price signals.
+• Supply-chain stages 2, 3, 5, and 7 have benefited from traffic growth; stages 1, 4, and 6 have stagnated due to weak price signals.

-• UCNs rest on four properties — resource sharing, cooperation, trust, and self-organization — and push prosumer behavior down the protocol stack.
+• UCNs rest on four properties — resource sharing, cooperation, trust, and self-organization — that push prosumer behaviour to lower OSI layers.

-• Centrality concepts diverge across disciplines: high-betweenness nodes function as inter-cluster bridgers socially but as mere relays in networking; high-closeness nodes imply efficient diffusion socially yet often become bottlenecks in networks.
+• Centrality is interpreted differently across domains: high-betweenness nodes are social “bridgers” but treated as mere relays in networking; high-closeness nodes imply diffusion socially yet often become bottlenecks in networks.

-• The bridger role and the transitivity of strong ties are not adequately captured by current pervasive networking models.
+• The bridger role and the transitivity of strong ties are underrepresented in current pervasive networking models.

-• Social capital can be modeled at individual or collective levels, with trust and reciprocity central to Putnam’s collective framing.
+• Social capital operates at both individual and collective levels, with trust and reciprocity central in Putnam’s framing.

 Connections